tlaplus-community/tree-sitter-tlaplus/README.md

 It is also fast enough to re-parse the file on every keystroke.
 You can take the parser for a spin at https://tlaplus-community.github.io/tree-sitter-tlaplus/

+The most important files in this repo are `grammar.js` and `src/scanner.cc`.
+The former is the source of truth for parser code generation and the latter contains logic for parsing the context-sensitive parts of TLA+ like nested proofs and conjunction/disjunction lists.

 ## Aims & Capabilities
 The aim of this project is to facilitate creation of modern user-assistive language tooling for TLA+.
 To that end, the project provides two main capabilities: